methodology — accession, analysis, retention

 submitter anonymity

 Submitters are identified internally by a six-character truncation of a SHA-256 hash of their submission packet metadata.
 The full hash is retained but not published.
 A value of REDACTED in the submitter field indicates that the submitter has invoked their right to post-hoc anonymisation under the registry's standing data policy.
+Records bearing the synthetic submitter hash ai-intake are produced by the registry's automated intake pipeline and have no human submitter; their analytical content has been reviewed by the standing registrar before publication.

 retention